pactsafe/pactsafe-ios-sdk/README.md

 ```

 ### Carthage
-You can use [Carthage](https://github.com/Carthage/Carthage) to install the PactSafe SDK by adding it to your Cartfile:
+You can use [Carthage](https://github.com/Carthage/Carthage) to install the Ironclad Clickwrap SDK by adding it to your Cartfile:

 ```swift
 github "pactSafe/pactsafe-ios-sdk" ~> 1.0.1